-Deciding on the best time of year to sell your house is not always simple.
+Deciding on the best time of year to sell your apartment or house is not always simple.
 Sometimes it’s determined by outside factors, but sometimes you have a bit more flexibility.
 In order to make sure you get the most out of your sale, here are some tips for when to put your house on the market.

-Many sources advocate that the best time of the year to sell your house is between March and June.
+Many sources advocate that the best time of the year to sell your apartment or house is between March and June.
 May, however, is the ideal month to sell a house, primarily because people are receiving their tax returns from the IRS, so they are more inclined to make an investment than at other times of the year.
 For a list of ideal selling dates, check out this list from consumer advisor Clark Howard about the best time to sell a house in 25 major metropolitan areas.